Stochastic volatility: 3/2 model

 However the meaning of the parameters is different from Heston model.
 In this model, both mean reverting and volatility of variance parameters are stochastic quantities given by $\theta\nu_t$ and $\xi\nu_t$ respectively.

 Rough volatility models

 Using estimation of volatility from high frequency data, smoothness of the volatility process has been questioned.

 It has been found that log-volatility behaves as a fractional Brownian motion with Hurst exponent of order $H = 0.1$, at any reasonable timescale.
 This led to the adoption of fractional stochastic volatility (FSV) models, leading to an overall Rough FSV (RFSV) where "rough" is to highlight that $H < 1/2$.
 The RFSV model is consistent with time series data, allowing for improved forecasts of realized volatility.
+The RFSV is one of many approaches that have been applied to this problem, ranging from linear econometric models to deep learning architectures, as surveyed by Leushuis and Petkov (2026).

 Calibration and estimation

 Once a particular SV model is chosen, it must be calibrated against existing market data.
 Calibration is the process of identifying the set of model parameters that are most likely given the observed data.
 One popular technique is to use maximum likelihood estimation (MLE).
 For instance, in the Heston model, the set of model parameters $\Psi_0 = \{\omega, \theta, \xi, \rho\} \,$ can be estimated applying an MLE algorithm such as the Powell Directed Set method to observations of historic underlying security prices.

 In this case, you start with an estimate for $\Psi_0 \,$, compute the residual errors when applying the historic price data to the resulting model, and then adjust $\Psi \,$ to try to minimize these errors.
 Once the calibration has been performed, it is standard practice to re-calibrate the model periodically.

 An alternative to calibration is statistical estimation, thereby accounting for parameter uncertainty.
 Many frequentist and Bayesian methods have been proposed and implemented, typically for a subset of the abovementioned models.
 The following list contains extension packages for the open source statistical software R that have been specifically designed for heteroskedasticity estimation.
 The first three cater for GARCH-type models with deterministic volatilities; the fourth deals with stochastic volatility estimation.